mishin/components/services/components-api-service-rest/site/markdown/api.md

         ]
     }
 ```
-jsonio properties payload are associated with the following content header (with an s at the end of jsonio) :`application/jsonios+json;charset=UTF-8";`
+jsonio properties payload are associated with the following content header (with an 's' at the end of jsonio) :`application/jsonios+json;charset=UTF-8";`

 # Json-IO Properties format